clulab/processors/webapp/README.md

 The subdirectory `Docker` contains `Dockerfiles` to generate images in multiple varieties along with documentation in the [Docker/README.md](./Docker/README.md) file.

-In recent versions of Eidos there is also a `docker.sbt` file which allows one to build an image from within `sbt`.
+In recent versions of processors there is also a `docker.sbt` file which allows one to build an image from within `sbt`.
 This method tends to be much faster than the alternatives.
 A command alias `dockerizeWebapp` has been set up to first cache geonames (in ./cache/geonames) and then construct the image including the names.